FC Bayern Munich: Vincent Kompany era (2024–present)

+Vincent Kompany's Bayern Munich went 18 games unbeaten, but ran into their first defeat of the season against Arsenal.
+However the team quickly bounced back with a new winning streak and advanced to the semi-finals of both the 2025–26 DFB-Pokal and the 2025–26 UEFA Champions League.

+Bayern recorded a 5–0 away victory against St. Pauli on matchday 29, bringing their season tally to 105 goals and surpassing their previous record of 101 goals set in the 1971–72 season.

+Vincent Kompany's Bayern Munich won the 2025–26 Bundesliga, achieving the club's 34th Bundesliga title (35th German title), earlier before the league's end with four matches left, during the matchday 30, winning 4–2 at home over VfB Stuttgart.

+On 21 April 2026, Michael Wiesinger was appointed as head of sport and youth development at the FC Bayern Campus.

+Bayern reached the final of the DFB-Pokal for the first time since 2020, defeating Bayer Leverkusen in the semifinals.
+In the Champions League, the team didn't have the same fortune as they were eliminated by holders Paris Saint-Germain.
+The return leg in Munich got overshadowed by many controversial calls, all falling out to the French side.

+In the German Cup final Bayern faced holders VfB Stuttgart.
+After an even contested and scoreless first half, Bayern took the lead from Harry Kane shortly into the second half.
+Kane went on to score a hat-trick in the final and ended the season with 61 goals in 51 games across all competitions.
+Kane also finished topscorer in the race for the prestigious European Golden Shoe, winning it for the second time in his career, both times representing Bayern.

+The club ended the 2025–26 season winning the domestic double for the first time in six years.

 Kits

 In the original club constitution, Bayern's colours were named as white and blue, but the club played in white shirts with black shorts until 1905 when Bayern joined MSC.
 MSC decreed that the footballers would have to play in red shorts.
 Also, the younger players were called red shorts, which were meant as an insult.
 For most of the club's early history, Bayern had primarily worn white and maroon home kits.
 In the 1968–69 season, Bayern changed to red and blue striped shirts, with blue shorts and socks.
 Between 1969 and 1973, the team wore a home strip of red and white striped shirts with either red or white shorts and red socks.
 In the 1973–74 season, the team switched to an all-white kit featuring single vertical red and blue stripes on the shirt.